 Day use is $15/vehicle.
 For annual, seasonal, veteran discounts and other pass descriptions see www.parks.ca.gov .

 Yes, $5 per hour parking is available year-round at the Los Trancos parking lot.
 Also available from October 1 to March 31, Monday –Thursday all day in each lot.
 Please call for Sunset Rate times!
 Sunset Rate is $5 flat fee from a set time until sunset, and the set time changes throughout the year.
 For summertime, the Sunset Rate time is after 5:00 pm.

-Where is handicapped parking/beach access?
+Where is Disabled Person parking/beach access?